CalebSalyards/docker-automations/docker-clean.md

 ## Method 1 - Batch File
 The following code block can be run as a batch file to automatically uninstall and clean up your Docker installation.
 Just follow the prompts and read carefully.

+You can also download this code as a batch file [here](https://github.com/CalebSalyards/docker-automations/releases/latest)
 ```bat
 @echo off
 set appname=BYU-I CIT %_fBCyan%Docker%_RESET% Cleanup Script